Independence, Colorado Ghost Town

 Despite some rich strikes in the Pocahantas and Humboldt mines, the silver veins around Rosita ran out of ore in a few years.
 In the early 1880s, Rosita was surpassed by the nearby mining towns of Querida and Silver Cliff.
 After a bitter four-year fight, Silver Cliff took the county seat from Rosita in the 1886 election, and Rosita declined further.
 The U.S. post office was closed in 1966.
 ZIP code 81252 now serves Rosita, but mail must be addressed to Westcliffe.

-Russell Gulch, CO
+Russell Gulch, Colorado Ghost Town

 County: